opendaylight/docs/docs/developer-guides/distribution-version.rst

 Config subsystem can hold multiple modules, the version string should contain version of OpenDaylight component corresponding to the module name.
-As this is pure metadata with no consequence on OpenDaylight behavior, there is no prescribed scheme for chosing config module names.
+As this is pure metadata with no consequence on OpenDaylight behavior, there is no prescribed scheme for choosing config module names.
 But see the default configuration file for examples.

 Java API